The Adventures of Ford Fairlane

-The Adventures of Ford Fairlane is a 1990 American action comedy mystery film directed by Renny Harlin and written by David Arnott, James Cappe, and Daniel Waters based on a story by Arnott and Cappe.
+The Adventures of Ford Fairlane is a 1990 American mystery action comedy film directed by Renny Harlin and written by David Arnott, James Cappe, and Daniel Waters based on a story by Arnott and Cappe.
 The film stars comedian Andrew Dice Clay as the title character, Ford Fairlane, a "Rock n' Roll Detective", whose beat is the music industry in Los Angeles.
-True to his name, Ford drives a 1957 Ford Fairlane 500 Skyliner in the film.
+True to his name, Fairlane drives a 1957 Ford Fairlane 500 Skyliner in the film.

 The film's main character was created by writer Rex Weiner in a series of stories that were published as weekly serials in 1979–80 by the New York Rocker and the LA Weekly.
 The stories were published as a book by Rare Bird Books in July 2018.

-DC Comics produced a prequel miniseries of the same name

 The film was both a commercial and critical failure, being awarded the Golden Raspberry Award for Worst Picture, tying with Bo Derek's Ghosts Can't Do It.
-However, despite of its poor reviews, it has dedicated fans around the world, and is often regarded as a cult film.
-Also, Billy Idol's "Cradle of Love" from the soundtrack became one of his biggest hits on the Billboard Hot 100 (peaking at #2).
+Billy Idol's "Cradle of Love" from the soundtrack became one of his biggest hits on the Billboard Hot 100 (peaking at #2).
+DC Comics produced a prequel miniseries of same name.
+The film has since developed a cult following.